 Yikes, that’s a long list.
 [Editor’s note: for brevity’s sake we are omitting an impressive alphabet soup of leadership positions that could be described as in the line of duty.]
 I am incapable of sitting still and I detest being bored…During my plebe year I started and ran the only community service club on campus, Acta Non Verba Club, which led to me being able to create a regimental position for a community service liaison, the Regimental Community Service Officer.
 It may not sound glamorous, but it meant everything to me…I was in Marine Ops (kind of like USMC ROTC), US Navy League, Aviation Club, Moral Science Society, Carnegie Counsel, Christian Fellowship Club, Brazilian Jiu-jitsu Club, I was the Service and Community department head for the student activities board, I had a short stints on the crew team and started a fast pitch softball team which, unfortunately, did not last long due to how few females there are at the academy…I was involved in more than that but that’s all that I can remember at the moment.

-What was the physical training like?
+What was the physical training like at USMMA?

 I am unfortunately not as athletic as I would like to be.
 INDOC (indoctrination, a.k.a. our boot camp) was not too bad, but I would be lying if I said I excelled at the physical portion of it.
-Plebe year our punishments always took the form of physical training, i.e. push-ups wall-sits, rifle PT, etc., and we got punished a lot.
+Plebe year our punishments always took the form of physical training, i.e. push-ups, wall-sits, rifle PT, etc., and we got punished a lot.
 However, after plebe year the only physical training we really have are the PRTs: Physical Readiness Tests comprised of push-ups, sit-ups, and a timed mile-and-a-half run.
 We take them three times a year to ensure that we are maintaining Navy fitness standards.
 Beyond the PRTs you are pretty much expected to work out on your own time.
 Some people do and some people do not.

 What sort of summer training did you do?